sbidy/wiz_light/README.md

 Run `git clone https://github.com/sbidy/wiz_light` within the `<confdir>/custom_components/`.

 You also have to install the `pip install pywizlight` package.
+More infos?
+Check my git (pywizlight)[https://github.com/sbidy/pywizlight]

 ## HA config
 To enable the platform integration add